 On the way to Basecamp, you only carry a daypack as your pack and duffelbag is transported to each camp by mules.
 But when we leave the base camp and go up to the higher camps, you carry your pack yourself (porters can be hired if you wish for an additional cost).
 You will also be involved in pitching your own tent, melting snow and cooking so you will learn valuable skills to become independent on expeditions.
 After the ascent, you will feel proud that you did this on your own.

-This is an exclusive trip for women led by Emma Svensson together with a local guide.
+This is an exclusive trip for women led by expedition leader Emma Svensson together with a certified local guide.
 After climbing and guiding on Aconcagua many times, Emma saw how many guides only guide for the strongest and fastest in the group and how there often was a macho attitude on the expeditions.
 She have heard countless stories from women who have experienced the same thing.
 That´s why she have put together an expedition where macho culture is banned.
 Where we guide for the whole group, not only the fastest ones.

 Climbing Aconcagua is not a sprint to the top, it´s a long expedition where you need power and energy each day for two to three weeks on a high mountain.
 Self care and making sure the group is healthy in every way is the most important thing.
 So we walk in a nice pace that fits everyone.
 We take enough breaks when we hike.
 Aconcagua is a dry mountain so it´s important to drink enough and to be able to do that we need to make sure it´s possible for everyone.
 We want everyone to come to the next camp and having enough energy to pitch their tents in a good way and be able to take care of themselves, not totally exhausted.
 We also want everyone to have a chance to recover properly for the next day.